cscheid/cscheid.net/writing/host_your_own_website.md

 purchases, and you can get many of them for around a dollar a month.

 I use [DigitalOcean](http://www.digitalocean.com) for the actual hosting.
-This webserver is currently a U$20/month machine because I host other services, but I'm considering downgrading it to a U$5/month machine.
+This webserver currently costs 20 dollars a month machine because I host other services, but I'm considering downgrading it to a machine a fourth the price.

 In case any of these companies go out of service, you can simply move your domain and machines to competitors.
 The important thing is that